digitalbricks/sic3/README.md

 2. Install SIC 3 in a new folder OR using the old, but cleaned up folder (don't forget step 1)
 3. Place the `sites-config.php` in the root folder of SIC 3
 4. Open SIC 3 in the browser and login
-5. SIC 3 will detect the file and ask you if you want to migrate your sitesx
+5. SIC 3 will detect the file and ask you if you want to migrate your sites
 6. Copy your `history` folder from the old installation to the new one (location is `/storage/history` in SIC 3)

+---

+## Addon System since version 3.4.0 (06/2026)
+Inspired by a [contribution of a user named "Slugger" in the WBCE forum](https://forum.wbce.org/viewtopic.php?pid=48034#p48034) I implemented an basic addon system which allows for extending SIC 3 functionality.
+His contribution, the [Versioncheck Addon](addons/Versioncheck) was adapted to this new addon system and is [included in this repo](addons/Versioncheck).
+You will also find a [Helloworld Addon](addons/Helloworld) bundled with SIC, which demonstrates the basics of the addon system.
+There is also a [README.md](addons/README.md) inside the `addons` folder with more information.